storj-archived/node-libstorj/README.md

   encryptionKey: 'abandon abandon abandon abandon abandon abandon abandon abandon abandon abandon abandon about' });
 ```
+*Note: The encryption key is held in locked memory that will not swap to disk unencrypted*

 Upload a file to a bucket:
 ```js